yeahreum/wserver/README.md

  How do I setup a Yeahreum Daemon Windows Command (YDWS) on Windows Server 2019 |  2018 | 2015

- Download the Windows QT wallet from MyCoin and upload the file to your Windows Server.
+ Download the Windows QT wallet from yeahreum and upload the file to your Windows Server.

  # Note: replace “yeahreum”